Skewen Dram Road: Route

-The railway was built to take coal from Dyffryn and Bryncoch to Skewen Wharf via the Skewen Incline.
+The Dramroad was built to take coal from Dyffryn and Bryncoch to Skewen Wharf via the Skewen Incline and Dramroad.

-In 1871 the New Neath Abbey Coal Company, who operated the dram road across New Road, was requested to install level crossing gates.
-These were painted white and hence gave their name to the location, which is still known as White Gates.
+In 1871, the Neath Abbey Coal Company, who operated the dram road across New Road, was requested to install level crossing gates.
+These were painted plain white which hence gave their name to the location, which is still known as White Gates locally.

 Ownership

-The Skewen Dram Road was owned and operated by the Main Colliery Company Limited, the successor of the Dynevor Dyffryn and Neath Abbey United Collieries Company Limited.
+The Skewen Dram Road was owned and operated by a handful of company’s in it’s lifetime, the Main Colliery Company Limited, the successor of the Dynevor Dyffryn and Neath Abbey United Collieries Company Limited, and likely the Neath Abbey Coal Company.

 The New Neath Abbey Coal Company is said to have been founded in June 1819 by the Fox family, which held 7/12ths of the company's shares and Joseph T. Price, who held the remaining 5/12ths.
 In 1873 the company failed, and its assets were sold to Batters & Scott on behalf of the Dyffryn Main Colliery Company.
 In 1874 the property was sold again to the United Company, a merger of the Dynevor Dyffryn and Neath Abbey United Collieries Company, under the directorship of John Newell Moore of Cambrian Place, Swansea.
-The United Company ceased to operate in 1888 and was re-incorporated as the Main Colliery Company Limited with effect from 1 May 1899.
+The United Company ceased to operate in 1888 and was re-incorporated as the Main Colliery Company Limited with effect from 1 May 1889.

 Accidents

+According to a contemporary newspaper report, an accident, involving the death of three individual men, these being.

+John Nicholls, 37, labourer, New-Road, Skewen, married, with children.

+Thomas Brown, 69, married, grown-up family of 13, Woodman-place, Skewen.

+John Dunn, 66, single, labourer, Neath.